mulderp/mulderp.github.com/_posts/2013-02-01-minimum-nginx-node-with-librarian-chef.md

 title: A Vagrant based Minimum Viable Webserver
 tags: vagrant chef nginx
 ---
 When developing servers or clients that talk HTTP, it's great to have mock systems that are as close as possible to a live system.
 Here is a quick hack to make a minimum viable webserver by using Chef-Solo and [Librarian-Chef](https://github.com/applicationsonline/librarian).
-Librarian-Chef is conceptually very close to Ruby's bundler.
+Librarian-Chef is conceptually very close to the Ruby Bundler gem.

 ## Install librarian-chef